reimagined/resolve/docs/api-reference.md

 | [exportEventStore](#exporteventstore) | Exports events from an application's event store to a file.                   |
 | [validateConfig](#validateconfig)     | Validates a configuration object.                                             |

-The resolve-scripts library also exports a `defaultResolveConfig` object that contains default configuration settings.
+The @reimagined/scripts library also exports a `defaultResolveConfig` object that contains default configuration settings.
 This object is merged with an application's configuration objects to receive a global configuration object:

 ```js
 // run.js